Gallopsled/pwntools/docs/source/install.rst

 Installation
 ============

-pwntools is best supported on Ubuntu 12.04 and 14.04, but most functionality should work on any Posix-like distribution (Debian, Arch, FreeBSD, OSX, etc.).
+binjitsu is best supported on Ubuntu 12.04 and 14.04, but most functionality should work on any Posix-like distribution (Debian, Arch, FreeBSD, OSX, etc.).

 Prerequisites
 -------------

-In order to get the most out of ``pwntools``, you should have the following system libraries installed.
+In order to get the most out of ``binjitsu``, you should have the following system libraries installed.

 .. toctree::